With “Green Living” a trend has entered the living room that has a lasting impact on life in your own four walls

-Before the start of the construction phase, the decision is made as to where the building should be erected.
-Preferably, a place should be chosen where nature already offers space and ecosystems can be obtained.
-While efficient construction has always been the focus, today it is also about the concentration on the essential.
-The so-called sufficiency thought backs up what is really needed and what size is sufficient.
-Land take-up should be reduced.
-Trees, bushes and meadows around the building are preserved as far as possible before artificial new gardens are built.
+Before the construction phase begins, the decision is made as to where the building should be built.
+It is preferable to choose a place where nature already offers space or where the ecosystem can be preserved.
+While efficient construction was always in the foreground, it is now also a matter of concentrating on the essentials.
+The so-called sufficiency concept questions what is really needed and which size is sufficient.
+Land use is to be reduced.
+Trees, bushes and meadows around the building are largely preserved before artificially new gardens are built.
 Building in nature versus building instead of nature.

 The protection of the local environment also requires the reduction of pollutants that can escape from building materials.
 A social aspect is the inclusion of the environment in the building, eg through publicly accessible gardens and interiors.